Load Balancing for AI Training Workloads: Results: Load Balancing Schemes

-The values in the figure are normalized to the lowest possible completion time given the host-ToR link rate (\ie with no loss or queueing delay).
-In this setup, the minimum possible completion time is $\sim22.5$ms. Thus a difference of 10\% in normalized completion time is a difference of 2.25ms in which a GPU could perform billions of FLOPs \cite{h100}.
-Further, with a large enough difference (and a large message size), this could have a noticeable impact on training time as the communication time compounds over iterations.
+\mypar{Metric} For any given LB scheme, we report the percentage increase in completion time relative to the lowest possible completion time given the host-ToR link rate and propagation delay of the network (\ie with no loss or queueing delay).
+For example, in the all-to-all traffic matrix, the minimum possible completion time in our setup is $\sim1.3$ms. Thus an increase of (say) $10\%$ in our normalized completion time metric is a difference of $130$us in which a GPU could perform billions of FLOPs \cite{h100}.
+Such differences could have a noticeable impact on training time as the communication time compounds over iterations.
+Our all-to-all CCT lower bound is computed as the simple sum of propagation and host transmission delays.
+The permutation CCT lower bound is computed similarly but additionally accounts for the symmetric dynamics of data and ACK packets, as detailed in \cref{sec:lowerbound}.

-Given these basic results, we determine how adaptivity changes the results, if at all.
-We consider a few \emph{in-switch} forms of adaptivity: per-packet adaptive routing (AR), flowlet AR\footnote{We note that with paced senders, flowlets \cite{kandulaflowlet} are unlikely to occur.
-In this setup, flowlet routing behaves more as per-packet load balancing since packets are sufficiently spaced in time in this workload.
-In higher-rate workloads considered later in the section, this is not the case.}, and ECMP AR.
-In each of these cases, the given unit of flow is placed on a link with the shortest queue.

-We note that there is a large space of potential in-host adaptive spraying policies (with some design points explored in \cite{bonatoreps}) which may make the performance even better.
-We leave the finding the best policy to future work and assume a naive approach that changes the flow label on every packet since it produces similar results to the more advanced in-network schemes.

-We see that many of these approaches reach similar performance: packet spraying in all forms and adaptive approaches all achieve completion times within 3\% of the best-performing option (adaptive in-switch packet spraying).
-This similarity is important as each of these options require in-network support (whether adaptive or not) \emph{except} host-based packet spraying and flowlet routing.
-This leads to our first takeaway:

-\takeaway{Under the assumptions of our default scenario (ideal loss recovery, all-to-all workloads, no failures), host-based schemes based on packet spraying (as in NDP~\cite{ndp}) or adaptive flowlets (akin to PLB\cite{plb}) emerge as our leading options since they achieve comparable performance (within 4\%) of the best-performing solutions without requiring specialized switch support.}

-We now consider whether these results hold as the number of failures in the network is varied.
-These failure cases vary from very skewed (2 links with 90\% of their bandwidth lost) to fairly uniform (9 out of the 16 links with only 20\% of their bandwidth lost).
-For now, in each of these cases, we ensure that the total bandwidth leaving/entering the pod is sufficient to carry the workload (\ie these links do not become the bottleneck for the flows).